0xchat-app/0xchat-core/README.md

 - [x] [NIP 100 WebRTC](https://github.com/jacany/nips/blob/webrtc/100.md)

-With the foundation of this core repository, developers can focus on building intuitive and innovative user interfaces, enhancing the user experience and allowing for the delivery of high-quality 0xChat services.

-## Contributing
-We encourage contributions from the developer community!
-To contribute, please fork this repository, make your changes, and submit a pull request.

 ## Future Enhancements
 We continuously aim to improve and enhance the features provided by this repository.
 Stay tuned for future updates!